Which destination is right for you? Take our quiz to find out

 8. Make an effort to save the planet

 If we all changed just one thing about our behavioural habits we could really help save the planet one by one.
-From as little as being more sustainable with your clothes, for example buying and selling on Depop rather than buying fast fashion, to taking your reusable water bottle out with you.
-If we each changed one thing amazing things will happen.
+From being more sustainable with your clothes, for example buying and selling on Depop rather than buying fast fashion, to taking your reusable water bottle out with you - if we each changed one thing then long term change can happen.

 9. Push yourself out of your comfort zone

 Easier said than done, but life is all about pushing yourself further than you thought you could go; who knows, you might end up surprised.
-It might be travelling to a new country that's a step out of your comfort zone, or it might be leaping out of a plane on a skydive.
-Or maybe you'll combine the two!
-But we promise you that you'll be a more interesting person because of it.
+It might be travelling to a new country that's a step out of your comfort zone, meeting new people, or it might be leaping out of a plane on a skydive.
+We promise you that you'll be a more interesting person because of it.

 10. Volunteer

 Whether you volunteer your time, manpower, or a bit of both, make sure you do something worthwhile with your time, whether it's in this country or overseas.
-There are so many ways you can contribute, whether it's beach clean-ups in Costa Rica, or building stoves for the community in Kenya.
+There are so many volunteering opportunities, whether it's beach clean-ups in Costa Rica, or building stoves for the community in Kenya.

 FAQs